Your resource for data & insights on the global fur trade.

 Cambodia has emerged as a key global processing hub in the fur trade, despite having no domestic fur production.

-Its role in fur fashion remains limited, with less than $1 million in fur apparel exports, mostly to the USA, but this signals a potential emerging market.
+Its role in fur fashion remains limited, with less than $100,000 in fur apparel exports, mostly to the USA, but this signals a potential emerging market.

 These figures suggest that Cambodia is being used as a low-cost manufacturing base within the global fur supply chain, highlighting how international fur trade often relies on outsourcing production to regions with minimal regulation or transparency.